giovabattelli/AutoBrowse/README.md

 ## Extension

-To start the Chrome extension development server, run the following commands from the root directory:
+To start the Chrome extension development server, run the following commands from the root directory in a new terminal window:

 ```bash
 cd extension